What We Fund

 This information should be read in conjunction with the information about what we cannot fund, which you will find on our Not Normally Funded page.

-Different criteria apply to our other grants programmes, namely Kindred, Poor Clergy, and Holiday Grants.
+Different criteria apply to our other grants programmes, namely Kindred, Christian Projects, and Holiday Grants.
 Further information about all these grant programmes can be found in the Grant Programmes section of our site.